velartrill/velartrill.github.io/orig/conspirators.md

 For a moment I just stare at the carpet underfoot.
 "Not really," I mutter finally, as Lena flicks the call switch in the ascender alcove.

 "Has this ever happened before?"
 He squeezes my hand again, looking up at me with his piercing green eyes.
-I can't meet his gaze.
+I still can't meet his gaze.

 "Only once," I reply at length.
 The chime rings and the ascender capsule rises slowly into view, the gate lattice unlatching.
 Lena pulls it open and leads me gently through, shutting it behind us.